AlexImb/pelicula/README.md

 - [ ] Backed by and hosted on: [Firebase](https://firebase.google.com/): authentication, Firestore realtime DB and CDN
 - [ ] Backend agnostic: remove the usage of Firebase constraint and allow other realtime (deepstreamHub, Sockets.IO) and non-realtime (REST APIs, GraphQL) data sources

+## Firebase Setup

+1. Create a new project on Firebase [Firebase](https://firebase.google.com/).
+2. Enable Authentication, Cloud Firestore, Hosting.
+3. Copy the `.env.example` to a `.env` file.
+4. Fill in the environmental variables with your own.
+5. Build and deploy the project.

 ## Build Setup